How to Be a Responsible Tourist: 30 Ethical Travel Tips

 - Download maps onto your devices rather than grabbing paper maps in every place you go.
 (Those paper maps may be convenient and readily available, but think about all those trees and all that paper waste.)

-Also make sure you dispose of waste appropriately.
-Please don’t just toss a wrapper on the street or into the bushes.
+Also, put trash where it belongs.
+Please don’t toss a wrapper on the street or into the bushes.

 21) Use eco-friendly products